 Cr.
 Bank account

 Credit card is a type of plastic card which provides a method for payment and allows some credit to the payer.
 Credit limit is set by the card issuing company or bank.
-When any payment is made from the credit card, payment is not taken from payer at that time rather it is paid on a later date.
-All the payments made from credit card during a month are accumulated and billed to the card holder and some credit period is allowed to make the payment.
+When any payment is made through credit card, payment is not taken from payer at that time rather it is paid on a later date.
+All the payments made from credit card during a month are accumulated and billed to the card holder and some credit period is allowed to him to make the payment.
 The card holder is bound to make the payment of the billed amount before due date.
 In this way any person who doesn’t have cash can buy goods or services and make payment through credit card.
 Later on he can make the payment before due date once the credit card bill is issued.

 Dr. Supplier account